How to Organize Notes: A 3-Step Guide to Building a 'Second Brain'

 Step 1: Capture - Create a Universal Inbox

 - The Rule: Don't worry about organizing at this stage.
 Just capture.
-The goal is to get it out of your head and into your trusted system.

 Step 3: Distill & Connect - From Notes to Insights